 Told with heart and humour, THE BOY AT THE BACK OF THE CLASS is a child's perspective on the refugee crisis, highlighting the importance of friendship and kindness in a world that doesn't always make sense.

 There used to be an empty chair at the back of my class, but now a new boy called Ahmet is sitting in it.

 He's nine years old (just like me), but he's very strange.
 He never talks and never smiles and doesn't like sweets - not even lemon sherbets, which are my favourite!

 But then I learned the truth: Ahmet really isn't very strange at all.
 He's a refugee who's run away from a War.
 A real one.
 With bombs and fires and bullies that hurt people.
 And the more I find out about him, the more I want to help.

 That's where my best friends Josie, Michael and Tom come in.
 Because you see, together we've come up with a plan. . .

 Onjali Q. Rauf is the founder of Making Herstory, an organisation mobilising men, women and children from all walks of life to tackle the abuse and trafficking of women and girls in the UK and beyond.
 She is also the founder of O's Refugee Aid Team, which provides support for refugee families surviving in Calais and Dunkirk.

 She is an award-winning and best-selling author of books for children that tackle the issues of today.
-Her titles include The Boy at the Back of the Class, The Star Outside My Window, The Night Bus Hero, and a 2020 World Book Day title that's a follow up to The Boy at the Back of the Class, called The Day We Met the Queen.
+Her titles include The Boy at the Back of the Class, The Star Outside My Window, The Night Bus Hero, and The Lion Above the Door.